Trump says he'll use his own money to fund his campaign if needed

 The Trump campaign is also launching a new ad campaign called "The Great American Comeback" and will air ads starting today in North Carolina, Georgia, Florida, Wisconsin, Minnesota and Michigan, Stepien said.

-Mr. Trump used some of his own money to float his primary bid in 2016, but extensive media coverage of his campaign also raised his profile.
+In 2016, extensive media coverage of Mr. Trump's campaign raised his profile.